 Glass Pool Fence vs Metal Pool Fence

-Both glass and metal pool fences meet Arizona pool barrier code.
+Both glass and metal pool fences can be planned around Arizona pool barrier requirements.
 The decision usually comes down to view, design, cost, and how the homeowner wants the yard to read.

 View